ambadyanands/getting-started/README.md

 ---

 ## 1. Paperwork
-Please see any of the board members or Gerald about filling out the required paperwork for admission.
+Please see any board member or Gerald Lau about the required paperwork for admission.

 ## 2. Join Slack
-Slack is the chat software we use for the majority of our communications.
+Slack is what we use for the majority of our communications.
-Please first [download](https://slack.com/downloads) the desktop client.
-You can also just use the [web client](https://slack.com/) if you prefer.
+You can [download](https://slack.com/downloads) the desktop client or use the [web app](https://slack.com/).

 Slack Channel: ***greyhatsuhm***